rcbops/ceph-deployment-toolkit/docs/ceph-install-18_04.md

 ```

 There are examples of both scenarios inside ./playbooks/vars/
+Note that each HDD will use two LVs on the SSDs (one each for WAL and DB).
+Verify that each SSD is large enough for all of the LVs to be created on it.
+If necessary, the wal_size and/or db_size may need to be reduced, but consult with the storage team if this is necessary.

 ### Run the partioning playbook for the type of environment you are trying to deploy.
 If you have both types, you need to run both.